Liverpool city centre: Islington

 Islington is a neighbourhood on the eastern approach to Liverpool city centre based on a major road called Islington and the streets in and around London Road.
-The area is characterised primarily by low-density warehousing, wholesalers, ethnic supermarkets specialising in food from around the world and discount retail units.
+The area is characterised primarily by low-density warehousing, wholesalers, supermarkets specialising in food from around the world and discount retail units.
 There is also a growing residential population of students and key workers, particularly doctors and nurses associated with the city's Royal Liverpool University Hospital.

-The area has a longstanding history with independent businesses associated with the fabric and textiles industry.
-Thus, for the purposes of urban planning, it has been labelled as 'The Fabric District'.
+The area has a longstanding history with businesses associated with the fabric and textiles industry and been labelled as 'The Fabric District'.

 In recent history, the area has been criticised for falling into decline and neglect.
-The long term plan aims to regenerate the area for mixed uses with a focus on makers, manufacturing, and tech based businesses.
+The long term plan aims to regenerate the area for mixed uses with a focus on makers, manufacturing, and tech-based businesses.
 This will be complimented by retail, leisure and residential.

 A market operates several days per week on Monument Place.